galvari/EYE-C/README.md

 ## Usage Guide
 To run the EYE-C pipeline, follow these steps:

+### Step 0: Install OpenPose and Gaze360
+Before running EYE-C, you need to install and set up **[OpenPose](https://ieeexplore.ieee.org/document/8765346)** and **[Gaze360](https://gaze360.csail.mit.edu/)** following their respective instructions.
+Make sure to verify that:

+* OpenPose is correctly installed and can run on your system.
+* Gaze360 is properly configured, including its model weights (e.g., a .pt file) for gaze estimation.

 ### Step 1: Run OpenPose
 Run OpenPose on your videos to generate keypoint JSON files for each frame.
 Ensure the keypoint files are saved in a designated folder.